Online tutoring

 Many families settle on a hybrid pattern:

-• Weekly ongoing tuition online — content coverage, regular exam practice
+• Weekly ongoing tuition online for content coverage and regular exam practice.

-• In-person sessions at high-stakes moments — the week before mocks, the week before final exams, occasionally one per term to reset rapport
+• In-person sessions at high-stakes moments, such as the week before mocks or final exams, or occasionally one per term to reset rapport.

 Tutors who offer both formats handle this naturally; online-only tutors typically don't.
 Filter accordingly when searching.